Your AI agent shouldn't ask “what’s next?”

 Specialized subagents per task

 Different work needs different context.
 A SAST finding gets a security-focused subagent with the scanner output and the auth-related docs.
 A feature task gets a feature-shaped subagent with the PRD memory and the affected handler files.
 Each subagent is born fresh, knows only what it needs, and is gone when the task is done.
-No cross-contamination, no runaway context.
+One task's context never bleeds into the next, and nothing accumulates the bloat of a long-running thread.

 1